 A Focus on the Whole Child

 Each week, students experience music, art, social-emotional learning, physical education, story time in the library, and special events.
-Engaging assemblies, our fall Book Fair, the school play, Cultural Arts Day, and neighborhood flower delivery on May Day are some of the ways students experience enriched and joyful learning throughout their P-3 years.
+Engaging assemblies, our fall Book Fair, the school play, Heritage Festival, and neighborhood flower delivery on May Day are some of the ways students experience enriched and joyful learning throughout their P-3 years.

 A Caring and Supportive Learning Community